jandrewrfarrell/RUFUS/README.md

 Email: JAndrewRFarrell@gmail.com
 http://marthlab.org/

+If you get errors during the installation contact me at at JAndrewRFarrell@gmail.com or submit an issue.

-This project is still under development and its not considered stable but you are free to use and any feedback is welcome.
+This project is still under development and not fully stable but free to use and any feedback is welcome.

+__Note:__ RUFUS is only supported on linux environments.

 ## Installing RUFUS